·The Contributor have to register him/herself before submitting the Manuscript.

 If the submitted research work is sponsored or supported in any way by an organization or an NGO, please mention it clearly.

-Your research work should be accompanied by an abstract which should not exceed 250 words.
+Your research work should be accompanied by an abstract which should not exceed 150 words.
 This abstract should entail the purpose of the study, methodology employed and findings of the study.
-Abstracts are often presented separate from the article/manuscript so it must be written in a way that it is able to stand alone.
+Abstracts are often presented separate from the article / manuscript so it must be written in a way that it is able to stand alone.

 Tables should also be presented at the end of the article.
 Kindly note that tables should be numbered one after the other according to their appearance in the text.
-Description of the tables should be presented right below the body of the table.
+Description of the tables should be presented right above the body of the table.
+Do not convert Tables into images before incorporating.
 Where possible, avoid vertical rules.
 Kindly make sure that data presented in the table do not duplicate the results presented in the manuscript elsewhere.

 The text size of the formula, if any, should be similar to the normal text size of the manuscript.